-- Have a combined cumulative GPA of 2.0 or higher on a 4.0 scale on previous academic work. - Have a transcript evaluation completed to determine how outstanding course requirements or needed credits, if any, will be fulfilled.
+- · Have a combined cumulative GPA of 2.0 or higher on a 4.0 scale on previous academic work. - Have a transcript evaluation completed to determine which, if any, outstanding course requirements or needed credits must be fulfilled.

 Addiction Studies Certificate